k4sh4n1/research/structural/004_active/README.md

 # Note

 It should be noted how Q matrices are selected for LQR and IOC approaches.
+It's referred to the attached Python code.

 IOC heavily penalizes roof displacement, due to its Q matrix selection.
 It applies large forces directly at the roof to minimize roof displacement immediately, regardless of the acceleration cost.